oatlog/oatlog/doc/report/main.typ

 === EqSat rewriting

 Let us now implement rewrite rules that add new e-nodes based on existing e-graph substructures.
-In particular we consider commutativity of addition, $a+b=c => b+a=c$, commutativity of multiplication,
+In particular, we consider commutativity of addition, $a+b=c => b+a=c$, commutativity of multiplication,
 $a dot b=c => b dot a=c$, and distributivity, $(a+b) dot c = d => a dot c + b dot c = d$.

+#TODO[grammar: hand-written]

-@fig_background_practice_apply_rules implements this, for simplicity in a hardcoded manner.
+@fig_background_practice_apply_rules implements this, for simplicity in a hard-coded manner.
 This is unlike a generic e-graph engine which must be able to handle arbitrary rules by interpreting or compiling them rather than relying on them being hand-written.

 Each of the three rules are phrased as conditional insertions, adding new e-classes and e-nodes when matching specific patterns in the existing structure.
 If this was the only effect of the rules then `canonicalize()` would never need to be run since `self.enodes` would never contain any uprooted e-class.
+#TODO[hard to parse]
 However, e-node insertions on already existing e-node inputs result in `union()` operations make a future call to `canonicalize()` necessary to restore the invariant that `self.enodes` contains only root e-classes.

+#TODO[It reaches a fixed point modulo equality?
+I do not entry is strictly necessary]

 This implementation never properly reaches a fixed point since it continually adds new e-classes using `make()` even these are always merged into existing e-classes when inserting.
 E-graph engines,